David M. Browning, MSW, LICSW

 As a co-founder of the Institute, David Browning has been centrally involved with articulating the educational philosophy and theory base for IPEP’s approach to learning and with bringing a “learning across boundaries” perspective to all of the Institute’s work.

 David’s work as a medical educator has focused on promoting collaborative learning to bring about enhanced professionalism, improved clinical practice, and organizational change.
-His current work is focused on the everyday ethics of healthcare relationships and the integration of patient and family expertise in the care of cancer patients.
-He served on the Ethics Advisory Committee at Boston Children’s Hospital and was a recipient, along with the rest of the IPEP leadership team, of the BCH Academy’s 2010 Medical Educator Award for Innovative Scholarship in Medical Education.
+His current work is focused on the everyday ethics of healthcare relationships and the integration of patient and family expertise in healthcare professional learning.
+He serves on the Ethics Advisory Committee at Boston Children’s Hospital and was a recipient, along with the rest of the IPEP leadership team, of the BCH Academy’s 2010 Medical Educator Award for Innovative Scholarship in Medical Education.
 Previously, David was a Senior Research Scientist at Education Development Center, Inc., where he directed the Initiative for Pediatric Palliative Care, a nationally acclaimed, interdisciplinary educational program for clinicians serving children with life-threatening conditions and their families.

 David received his MSW from Smith College, is a Board Certified Diplomate in Clinical Social Work, and is a recipient of the Social Work Leadership Development Award from the Open Society Institute.
 In 2012, he completed the year-long Fellowship in Medical Ethics at Harvard Medical School.
 David co-teaches the Advanced Clinical Proseminar in the palliative care certificate program at Smith College School for Social Work.
 He is co-author of Talking with Patients and Families about Medical Error: A Guide for Education and Practice, published in December 2010.